 As long as presence is being detected, periodic light regulation values will be sent.
 The greater the difference between the setpoint and the actual light level is, the higher these values will be.
-In addition, after a detection it will be posible to maintain an initial dimming level during some time.
+In addition, after a detection it will be possible to maintain an initial dimming level during some time and/or set a minimum dimming that will remain even if the required dimming is lower than that minimum.

 Once the light level setpoint is met, light dimming will be interrupted.
-A tolerance band around the setpoint will also be parameterisable to prevent continuous changeovers in the artificial light contribution.
+A tolerance band will also be parameterizable to prevent continuous changeovers in the artificial light contribution.

-• After switching to No Detection, a dimming value of 0% will be sent.
+After switching to No Detection, a dimming value of 0% will be sent.

 It is possible to define a set of dimming coefficients, so the light increments are higher or lower.
-Please note that too high an increment may cause a light contribution greater than needed; to prevent this and the system from regulating over and over, it is encouraged to set the coefficients (P) shown in Table 2, given the luminosity contribution of the elements under control.
+Please note that too high increment may cause a light contribution greater than needed; to prevent this and the system from regulating over and over, it is encouraged to set the coefficients (P) shown in Table 3, given the luminosity contribution of the elements under control.